Behind the Scenes

 The Forensic Evidence: a Wretched Life and Violent Death

 The body matched the developmental growth pattern of a male, about 16 years old, of European descent.
-The union of growth plates on the long bones, permanent tooth eruption, and the shape of the pelvis and skull were clues to this identification.
+The incomplete growth of the long bones and teeth, and the shape of the pelvis and skull were clues to this identification.

-The most telling pieces of evidence are broken bones in the right hand and wrist.
-These injuries are significant not because they would have been fatal, but because they indicate events that occurred at the end of the boy’s life.
+The most telling piece of evidence related to the death of this individual is recorded in the broken bones of the right hand and wrist.
+These injuries are significant not because they would have been fatal, but because they indicate trauma at the end of the boy's life.
+Fractures were noted in the distal right radius and two other bones of the wrist and hand.
+Together, the perimortem fractures in the right wrist suggest a defense wound.

-The hand and wrist fractures did not heal, which indicates trauma around the time of death.
-The pattern of the fractures is consistent with a forceful blow to the hand held in a defensive position.
-This type of fracture would not have resulted from stopping one’s self during a fall; it more likely resulted from the right hand and wrist being struck with considerable force by a hard object.
+The hand and wrist fractures did not heal, which indicates trauma around the time of death ("perimortem").
+Notice the clean diagonal break at the distal end of the radius.
+The pattern of fracturing is consistent with a forceful blow to the hand held in a defensive position, to block a blow, for example.
+This type of fracture would not have resulted from stopping one's self during a fall; it more likely resulted from the right hand and wrist being struck with considerable force by a hard object.
+(See Evidence_of_trauma.htm for more details about this type of injury.)